diverdown311/F5-VUG-SSLO-SWGaaS/docs/class1/labinfo.rst

 -  **Outbound side VLAN and subnet are pre-defined** - this is the VLAN that traffic egresses from SSLO to the Internet gateway.
 SSLO does not define the server-side VLAN(s) and self-IP(s).

--  **ICAP service VLAN and subnet are pre-defined** - SSLO does not define the networking for this service type, so it has been pre-created in this lab.

 -  **CA certificate and private key are installed** - this is the CA certificate and private key that are used to re-issue (forge) remote